 In the event of a sale by CBR Pharma stockholders of their common shares or the transfer or assignment of the 2018 Hebrew Agreement, CBR Pharma is obligated to pay Yissum a fee of 5% of the consideration received by CBR Pharma pursuant to such corporate transaction.
 In the event of an initial public offering, or a go-public event, CBR Pharma was obligated to issue registered common shares to Yissum equal to 5% of the issued and outstanding common shares, on a fully-diluted basis, concurrently with the closing of such transaction.
 The Business Combination that was consummated on November 6, 2020, was considered a go-public event, pursuant to which we issued 12,028 of our common shares to Yissum prior to the closing of the Business Combination.
-See Note 11 - Commitments and Contingencies and Note 12 - Stockholders' Equity of the financial statements for the fiscal period ended December 31, 2022 included in this prospectus for more information on the shares issued to Yissum as per the research and license agreement.
+See "Note 11 - Commitments and Contingencies" and "Note 12 - Stockholders' Equity" to the Annual Audited Financial Statements for more information on the shares issued to Yissum as per the research and license agreement.